What is an LMS? Types of LMS, features and alternatives

 Licensed or subscription-based

-The license model is associated with cloud-based or on-premise software (on-premise often uses the old-school license model).
+The license model is associated with cloud-based or on-premise LMS software (on-premise often uses the old-school license model).
 Under this model, you buy a software license and pay a maintenance fee each year.

 With cloud-based or SaaS solutions, it’s always a subscription model based on a specific time frame and usage.
 The license only covers the cost of the software, while the SaaS subscription fee also covers hosting and support.